The Best WordPress Themes for Consultants to Use for Their WebsitesMay 1, 2023

 Monetizing your blog is essential for making income from your writing, and there are multiple ways to do this.
-One of the most popular and common ways, is to place ads on the website or blog.
+One of the most popular and common ways, is to place ads on the website or blog that advertisers create using an ad creator software.
 These are usually located on the sidebar of the website, or at the end of the blog.

 There are a wide variety of ads to choose from.
 The most commonly used are those that can be clicked on and pay per click, while others also pay per impressions.
 The software also makes some difference, and two of the most popular pieces of advertising software are WordAds and Google AdSense.
 This article will compare both of these.